Troubleshooting

 How long does Google take to review production access?

-Google says review usually takes 7 days or less, but it can occasionally take longer.
+Google says production-access review usually takes seven days or less, but it can occasionally take longer.
+Keep your closed test active and testers opted in during review in case Google requests continued testing or additional information.

 Can I apply again after production access is denied?